 The only exception to this is Brits who have dual nationality with an EU country eg France, Ireland etc.

-The deadline to have made the application is June 30th, 2021 and you can find out how to apply HERE.
+The deadline to have made the application is September 30th, 2021 (extended from June 30th) and you can find out how to apply HERE.

 I already have a European Carte de séjour so I don’t need a new one

 Some Brits already applied for a carte de séjour before 2020 on the basis that they were EU citizens.
 However these cards are no longer valid for Brits and have to be exchanged for a new carte de séjour – this card is a specific one for Brits covered by the Withdrawal Agreement.

 You make the application to exchange on the same online portal as those applying for a new card and it is a fairly simple swap process.
 Full details HERE.